Force-placed insurance

 What is force-placed insurance?

-Force-placed insurance isn’t cheap – often, it’s more expensive than a policy you could purchase on your own, and the coverage may be hazard insurance only.
+Force-placed insurance isn’t cheap – it’s often more expensive than a policy you could purchase on your own, and the coverage may be hazard insurance only.
 Regardless, you will be required to pay the lender for the policy they take out on your behalf.

 When can a mortgage lender buy force-placed insurance?